INNVTV/NetCore-Clean-Architecture/README.md

 ![Architecture](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/clean-architecture.png)

 # CoreServices
 Centralized business logic.
 Visual Studio Solution Project.
-Deployable to Linux or Windows as a Docker contianer to a variety of platforms including:
+Deployable to Linux or Windows as a Docker ccontainer to a variety of platforms including:
  * Azure, AWS, Google or any major cloud provider
  * Virtual machines or clusters
  * Azure Web Apps, Amazon EC2 or Google AppEngine